 Without question, a criminal defendant is entitled to proceedings before a "neutral and detached magistrate."
 People v Cheeks, 216 Mich App 470, 480 (1996).
-The substance of the emails indicate no evidence of bias on the part of Judge
+The substance of the emails indicate no evidence of bias on the part of Judge Bakker.

-Bakker.
 The Court of Appeals, citing Grievance Adm'r v Lopatin, 462 Mich 235, 262-263 (2000), identified the serious risks of ex parte communication as exposing "the judge to one-sided argumentation, which carries the attendant risk of an erroneous ruling on the law or facts.
-At worst, ex parte communication is an invitation to improper influence if not outright corruption'."
+At worst, ex parte communication is an invitation to improper influence if not outright corruption"."
 Loew, slip op. at 7.
 Ms. Koch did not advocate and there was no suggestion of corruption or improper influence.

 The record of the lower court proceedings shows a straightforward trial.
 As in Hereford, it was only after the conclusion of proceedings that the defense discovered the facts that gave rise to their claim on appeal.
-No ruling on the part of Judge Bakker was alleged to have been erroneous - the other two arguments the defense raised in their motion for new trial and on appeal pertain to issues beyond Judge Bakker's awareness.
+No ruling on the part of Judge Bakker was alleged to have been erroneous - the other two arguments the defense raised in their motion for new trial and on appeal pertain to issues beyond Judge Bakker's awareness and leave has not been granted regarding them.
 Judge Bakker's courtroom demeanor and interactions with counsel and instructions to the jury were appropriate and there was no claim or finding by the successor acting circuit judge to the contrary.
 Further, Judge Baillargeon did not make a finding that Judge Bakker was biased.
 He stated, "Again, come (sic) back to the point of that appearance and I think that that's an appearance that knowing the individual involved, I think may well be unwarranted, but I know that person; the public doesn't -- or many in the public don't."
 (MT at 30).

 A "party who challenges a judge on the basis of bias or prejudice must overcome a heavy presumption of judicial impartiality."
-Cain v Dep't of Corrections,

-451 Mich 470, 497 (1996).
+Cain v Dep't of Corrections, 451 Mich 470, 497 (1996).
 The defense failed to overcome that heavy burden.
 For example, at one point in the trial, Judge Bakker sua sponte reconsidered a ruling that she had made at pretrial about the admissibility of evidence under Michigan Rule of Evidence 609 against Defendant.
 While she ultimately determined to allow the ruling to stand, she demonstrated her fidelity to making correct decisions issue by issue.
 (TTII at 4, 9).

-The analysis in People v Stevens, 498 Mich 162 (2015), cited by the defense in their motion for new trial, does not seem quite apposite to the present case.
-However, if it were, Defendant's motion for new trial would also fail.
+The analysis in People v Stevens, 498 Mich 162 (2015), is inapposite to present analysis.
 The Michigan Supreme Court in Stevens articulated a "totality of the circumstances" test for assessing whether judicial conduct had pierced the veil of impartiality.
 The Court stated, "A judge's conduct pierces this veil and violates the constitutional guarantee of a fair trial when, considering the totality of the circumstances, it is reasonably likely that the judge's conduct improperly influenced the jury by creating the appearance of advocacy or partiality against a party."
 Id. at 171.